ray-project/ray/doc/source/ray-references/glossary.rst

         such as reporting an individual trial’s metrics, saving/loading checkpoints, and retrieving the corresponding dataset shards for each Train worker.

+        In some cases the session also means a :term:`Ray Cluster`.
+For example logs of a Ray cluster are stored under ``session_xxx/logs/``.

     Spillback
         A task caller schedules a task by first sending a resource request to the preferred raylet for that request.
 If the preferred raylet chooses not to grant